Haplogroup R1b: R1b2 (R-PH155)

+Notable People

+Spytihněv I, Duke of Bohemia, DNA testing on his remains suggests that his Y-haplogroup was R1b.

+The House of Bourbon, which has ruled as kings in France, Spain, and other European countries, have the R1b1b haplogroup.

+DNA testing on several mummies from the 18th dynasty of Egypt found haplogroup R1b.
+The mummy of Tutankhamun had the Y-haplogroup R1b1a2 and the mtDNA haplogroup K. He inherited this Y-haplogroup from his father, the KV55 mummy believed by many to be Akhenaten, and his grandfather, Amenhotep III, whose mummy was found entombed at KV35 with numerous relatives.

 Health

 Studies have shown that haplogroup R1b could have a protective effect on the immune system.
 However, later studies have confirmed that the Y-chromosome has a very limited effect on coronary artery disease (CAD), for example, and that the previously purported link between Y-chromosome haplogroups and health is far from established scientifically.